Aafia Siddiqui: Divorce, al-Qaeda allegations, and remarriage

 In August 2002, Khan alleged that Siddiqui was abusive and manipulative throughout their seven years of marriage; he suspected she was involved in extremist activities.
 Khan went to Siddiqui's parents' home, announced his intention to divorce her, and argued with her father.
-Shortly after, Siddiqui's father died of a heart attack, an event blamed on Khan and the marriage difficulties by his ex-in-laws, further poisoning his relations with them.
+Shortly after, Siddiqui's father died of a heart attack, an event blamed on Khan and the marriage difficulties he and Siddiqui were having.
+This further poisoned his relationship with Siddiqui's family.

 In September 2002, Siddiqui gave birth to Suleman, the last of their three children.
-Following an attempted and failed reconciliation and signing of a divorce document shortly after, the couple never met each other again.
+Following an attempted and failed reconciliation and the signing of a divorce document shortly after, the couple never saw each other again.
 The couple's divorce was finalised on 21 October 2002.
 According to her statements to the FBI, it was at this point that her connections with Al-Qaeda began in earnest.

 In February 2003, Siddiqui married Ammar al-Baluchi, an accused al-Qaeda member and a nephew of al-Qaeda leader Khalid Sheikh Mohammed (KSM), in Karachi.
 While her family denies she married al-Baluchi, Pakistani and US intelligence sources, a psychologist for the defense during her 2009 trial, and Khalid Sheikh Mohammed's family all confirm that the marriage took place.
 The marriage lasted only a couple of months.
-According to one of KSM's uncles, Mohammed Hussein, al-Baluchi became alienated with Siddiqui's "liberal way of life".
+According to one of KSM's uncles, Mohammed Hussein, al-Baluchi became alienated with Siddiqui's "liberal way of life."
 Siddiqui told the FBI that al-Baluchi divorced her after he was arrested.